MFR6340/theenglishextension.org/young-world-2/Unit-3: A World of Colour.md

 ### Visit a Church

 In the 1970s, Artist Marc Chagall created a five-part stained-glass window series and a rosette for the <a href="https://www.fraumuenster.ch/4.php?read_category=2770" rel="nofollow">Fraumünster Church</a>  in Zurich.
-These colorful windows are by visitors from all over the world.
+These colorful windows are visitors from all over the world.